Are you a proud introvert? It’s popular nowadays.

 But the fact is that our fast-paced world favors outgoing, open extroverts.
 At least when it comes to success.

 There's nothing wrong with excusing yourself from the outside world and diving into your inner universe.

 Yet, if you want to make it in just about anything, you need to upgrade your social skills.

 And just so you know, it makes no difference if you're an extrovert or an introvert, if you're shy, nervous and insecure around people, you better roll up your sleeves and dig in.

-These simple steps will take you from being meek and tense around people, to becoming outgoing and connect with ease and confidence.
+These simple steps will take you from being meek and tense around people, to becoming outgoing and connecting with ease and confidence.

 It won’t be easy.
 You must leave your comfort zone and push your limits.

-But, take one step at the time and go easy on yourself.
+But, take one step at a time and go easy on yourself.

 Step 1: Boosting your self-esteem is the “door” to the “outgoing”

-You’re afraid people will laugh at you or consider you a loser, ugly and what not.
+You’re afraid people will laugh at you or consider you a loser, ugly or what not.